 In a nutshell: with credit insurance, you still get your money if your customer can no longer pay outstanding invoices.
 For example, because of liquidity problems, bankruptcy or suspension of payments.
 You protect your company against non-payment.
 This prevents your own payment problems or continuity problems.
 Besides payment of unpaid invoices, credit information and debt collection are also part of the package, which makes taking out credit insurance more than worthwhile.
+Want to know which credit insurance is best for your situation?

 A credit insurance application starts with understanding your customer's financial position.
 Every credit insurer, including the ones Xolv works with, has a database with up-to-date financial data of companies all over the world.
 This allows you to check online the creditworthiness check of your (target) buyers and debtors.
 This is done by analysing hundreds of economic, political, commercial and financial indicators.